-Our Intensive Outpatient program is a flexible, trauma-informed, full-service co-occurring program for individuals struggling with mental health and substance abuse concerns.
+Our Intensive Programming (IP) is flexible, trauma-informed, full-service co-occurring programming for individuals struggling with mental health and substance abuse concerns.
 Many face addiction, co-occurring disorders, eating disorders and other addictive/compulsive behaviors.
 We strive to provide the highest quality, confidential and compassionate care.
-In our Intensive Outpatient Program, we typically work with clients for 100-200 hours of programming.
+In our Intensive Programming, we typically work with clients for 100-200 hours of programming.
 We have no rigid structure (i.e the program is x weeks for y hours), allowing us to meet our clients needs in a unique and individualized way.

 All the therapists at the Kodiak Clinic are highly-trained experts who deliver the latest evidence-based approaches.
 We provide an empathetic and understanding environment tailored to meet the needs of each individual client.
 Most of our clinicians are also faculty members at universities.
 They have a commitment to teaching the public and other professionals new and better ways to understand and treat addictions and co-occurring disorders.